SarahPolerBeara/Portfolio-Projects/README.md

 # Portfolio-Projects
-Hello, this folder will be a collection of short projects to demonstrate basic SQL and Python skills.
+Hello, this folder will be a collection of short projects to demonstrate basic analytic skills.